Social impact of thong underwear: For younger girls

+Entertainment media would pick up on the trend.
+In one particularly infamous episode from the show Degrassi: Next Generation, the teenaged character Manny Santos dropped her innocent look by adopting a more risqué fashion sense that showcased an exposed rhinestone-studded blue thong over low-rise jeans.
+The episode may have been inspired by a real-life decision made by her real-life actress Cassie Steele.
+In an effort "to be taken seriously and be mature and more sexy", the then-teenager purposefully revealed a whale tail during rehearsal.
+Afterwards, the aforementioned episode would be written and produced.

+Degrassi was not the only form of media to showcase the trend.
+Kaley Cuoco, portraying 17-year-old high school student Bridget, would reveal her thong in multiple scenes for the premiere episode of the 2002 show 8 Simple Rules.
+When teased, Bridget, perhaps echoing the sentiments of many girls her age, defiantly noted that she is part of the "thong generation."
+In the 2003 film Thirteen, Evie Zamora, played by actress Nikki Reed, is portrayed as a free-spirited but troubled middle school student.
+One key aspect of Evie's behavior is her tendency to expose her thong underwear.
+Evan Rachel Wood, who portrayed fellow middle school student Tracy Freeland, befriended Evie and quickly adopted her exposed thong habit.
+Tracy's appropriation of this behavior is an important part of her character's transformation from being a mild-mannered honor student to a troubled teenager who steals and does drugs.

 The trend has been attributed to pop idols like Britney Spears and Jennifer Lopez.
 In 2002 Abercrombie & Fitch released a line of thong underwear targeted for girls ages 10–16, though critics pointed out that children as young as seven could fit one of the thongs.
 A spokesman for A&F, Hampton Carney, stated that he could list "at least 100 reasons why a young girl would want thong underwear."
 This controversy spawned a great deal of free publicity for Abercrombie, including a chain letter that received wide circulation.
 In 2007 British retailer Argos removed from sale its G-string panties and padded bras for nine-year-old girls, following negative response from the public.
 In Japan, photobooks and DVDs of underaged girls in T-back thongs have become popular as "T-back Junior Idols", a phenomenon which has been criticised as a disguised form of child pornography.